 If your DB scheme gives you the choice of trading pension income for a lump sum, even though it is tax free, cash may not be the best option.
 The terms on which you will be able to exchange some of your pension for cash are often far from generous and may more than offset the tax exemption.
+Transferring out of a final salary or DB scheme is unlikely to be in the best interests of most people.

-EXAMPLE Cash or pension?
+EXAMPLECash or pension?